rekalogika/rekalogika-docs/docs/analytics/02-summary-entity/03-dimensions.md

   specified, the default order is ascending.
 * `nullLabel`: Describes the dimension value when the source value is `null`, so the final output can be made more readable.
-* `sourceTimeZone`: The time zone of the source value.
-* `summaryTimeZone`: The time zone of the summary value.

-If the field type is time or date, `sourceTimeZone` and `summaryTimeZone` defines the time zone of the source value and the summary value, respectively.
-The framework will use the information for time zone conversion.

 ## Hierarchical Dimensions

 A dimension can be hierarchical.
 A common example is the `time` dimension.
 The